Dreamvention/d_visualize/readme.md

+# Visualize Module

+# Instructions

-Admin editor you can find in
+> Admin editor you can find in admin/view/javascript/d_visualize/
-admin/view/javascript/d_visualize/

 it's fully nuxt.js app - with some modifications of axios module